 Our Amended and Restated Certificate of Incorporation currently authorizes the issuance of 45,000,000 shares of common stock and 5,000,000 shares of preferred stock.
-On August 28, 2014, our Board of Directors determined that it is advisable to increase our authorized shares of common stock from 45,000,000 shares to 75,000,000 shares, and has voted to recommend that our shareholders adopt an amendment to our Amended and Restated Certificate of Incorporation currently also authorizes the issuance of 5,000,000 shares of preferred stock, par value \$0.01 per share, none of which are issued or outstanding.
+On August 28, 2014, our Board of Directors determined that it is advisable to increase our authorized shares of common stock from 45,000,000 shares to 75,000,000 shares, and has voted to recommend that our shareholders adopt an amendment to our Amended and Restated Certificate of Incorporation effecting the proposed increase.
+Our Amended and Restated Certificate of Incorporation currently also authorizes the issuance of 5,000,000 shares of preferred stock, par value \$0.01 per share, none of which are issued or outstanding.
 The proposed amendment to our Amended and Restated Certificate of Incorporation would not change the authorized number of shares of preferred stock.
 We currently have no plans, arrangements, commitments or understandings with respect to the issuance of any shares of preferred stock.

-As of September 2, 2014, of our 45,000,000 currently authorized shares of common stock, approximately 40,957,756 shares were either issued and outstanding or reserved for issuance.
-Shares reserved for issuance included approximately 2,624,159 shares reserved for issuance upon the exercise of outstanding stock options, 621,190 shares reserved for issuance pursuant to outstanding restricted stock units, 393,334 shares reserved for issuance pursuant to outstanding performance share units, 1,311,261 shares reserved for issuance pursuant to future grants under our 2004 Stock and Incentive Award Plan, and 361,321 shares reserved for issuance under our Employee Stock Purchase Plan and 62,574 shares pending issuance under our Employee Stock Purchase Plan.
-Based upon these issued and reserved shares of common stock, we currently have approximately 4,042,244 shares of common stock remaining available for issuance under our 2004 Stock and Incentive Award Plan and an additional 800,000 shares under our Employee Stock Purchase Plan.
+As of August 28, 2014, of our 45,000,000 currently authorized shares of common stock, approximately 40,957,756 shares were either issued and outstanding or reserved for issuance.
+Shares reserved for issuance included approximately 2,624,159 shares reserved for issuance upon the exercise of outstanding stock options, 621,190 shares reserved for issuance pursuant to outstanding restricted stock units, 393,334 shares reserved for issuance pursuant to outstanding performance share units, 1,311,261 shares reserved for issuance pursuant to future grants under our 2004 Stock and Incentive Award Plan and 423,895 shares reserved for issuance under our Employee Stock Purchase Plan.
+Based upon these issued and reserved shares of common stock, we currently have approximately 4,042,244 shares of common stock remaining available for issuance in the future for other corporate purposes.
+At the Annual Meeting, we are seeking shareholder approval to reserve an additional 1,000,000 shares for issuance under our 2004 Stock and Incentive Award Plan and an additional 800,000 shares under our Employee Stock Purchase Plan.
 If these amendments are approved, we would have approximately 2,242,244 shares of common stock remaining available for issuance in the future for other corporate purposes.